Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 Target: Pectoralis major, pectoralis minor, triceps brachii, anterior deltoids

-Also, if you struggle with wrist strength, you will find the incline push-up a great substitute for regular push ups.
+I've also found this chest exercise to be great if you struggle with wrist strength, as you'll find the incline push-up a easier on your wrists than the regular push up.
 All you need is a chair, table, bench, or anything else stable and firm.

 Over time you will progress and be able to do other types of push-ups.